-Eyes on Milwaukee: Streetcar Will Run on Streets Next Month
+Eyes on Milwaukee: First Streetcar Heading to Milwaukee

-Testing begins in April, more than 151 round trips, preparing for system's late 2018 launch.
+Today, Mayor Tom Barrett announced the city’s first streetcar fleet is now headed for Milwaukee.
+“The vehicle just left the Brookville Equipment Corp. plant in Pennsylvania by truck and will arrive here as early as Monday, March 26,” Barrett announced.
+“It’ll roll off the truck and then head inside our new Operations and Maintenance Facility at 4th and St. Paul.
+I will be inviting you to a formal unveiling of the first vehicle in a few weeks.
+You’re also welcome to stop by to see the vehicle arrive, although the exact time and day won’t be known much in advance.”

+“You can follow progress of this first vehicle’s delivery and expected arrival time on the Milwaukee Streetcar social media,” Barrett noted.
+“We’ll be using the hashtags #THEHOPMKE, #MILWAUKEEORBUST and #BORNTORIDE to help you follow the vehicle’s delivery.”

-The first of five Milwaukee Streetcar vehicles is scheduled to arrive in Milwaukee on March 26th.
-And after a few weeks of final assembly and system testing, the Pennsylvania-built vehicle will begin rolling on city streets on April.
+This is the first of five Milwaukee Streetcar vehicles scheduled to arrive in Milwaukee soon.
+After a few weeks of final assembly and system testing, the Pennsylvania-built vehicle will begin rolling on city streets on April.
 The announcement comes 60 years to the month after the last streetcar operated on Milwaukee streets.

 The initial test section of track will be from the Operations and Maintenance Facility on N. 4th St. underneath Interstate 794 to the station at W. St. Paul Ave. and N. Plankinton Ave.
 Testing will expand to the entire route from the Milwaukee Intermodal Station to the intersection of N. Prospect Ave. and E. Ogden Ave. in mid-to-late June according to project representative Patrick J. Flaherty.